 Next we visited Waiehu to catch the sunset.
 It sprinkled a bit and it was very cloudy.
 We sat there and listened to the waves and watched the goofy sand crabs do their thing.

-We made our way back to the hostel and Marlaina prepped our dinner we picked up from Target: ramen and a bagged salad.
+We made our way back to the hostel and Niner prepped our dinner we picked up from Target: ramen and a bagged salad.